coleifer/peewee/docs/peewee/sqlite.rst

       Remove all rows from the index.
 Only valid for contentless and external-content tables.

+   .. classmethod:: delete_command(rowid, **values)

+      :param rowid: the row to remove.
+      :param values: the values of the indexed columns, keyed by field name (or column name), exactly as they were indexed.

+      Remove a row using the fts5 "delete" command.
+This is how rows are removed from :ref:`external-content <sqlite-fts-external-content>` and
+      :ref:`contentless <sqlite-fts5-contentless>` tables, which cannot look
+      the old values up themselves.
+The command exists only for those two
+      configurations: default-storage and ``contentless_delete=1`` tables
+      reject it, and are written with ordinary ``DELETE`` statements.

+      SQLite requires the values to match what was indexed, treating an omitted column as NULL.
+Any mismatch leaves stale entries in the index, which :meth:`~FTS5Model.integrity_check` with ``rank=1`` can
+      detect on an external-content table but nothing can detect on a contentless one.
+A value is therefore required for every indexed column (pass ``None`` where NULL was indexed), and a missing or unrecognized column raises ``ValueError``.

    .. classmethod:: integrity_check(rank=0)

       Verify the index, raising ``DatabaseError`` if it is corrupt.
 Pass